 The bots digs deeper into the health conditions and issues of the child in need.

 We wanted to shape Chiara's personality in a way that fits with the user and their context.
-The bot should be transparent in its intention, sound confident and show an understanding of the user
+The bot should be transparent in its intention, should sound confident and show an understanding of the user.

 We build up a database so the chatbot could source content from.
 The database is basically a manually inputted spreadsheet in which we collect different resources: